Description:

 Definition Sample:

-You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download and extract the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

 Note: Please verify and complete the import process steps for any missing configurations, such as file path references and database connections.
 Then, save the definition to confirm the changes.